-Practice Questions == (Page 106)

 - A. Read the extracts given below and answer the questions that follow.
-5 - The bleeding bark will heal And from close to the ground Will rise curled green twigs, Miniature boughs

-Ans. metaphor, personification and alliteration.

-(b) Which quality of the tree does the poet admire as shown in this stanza?(i) Ability to not die instantly

-- (ii) Ability to rejuvenate itself

-- (iii) Ability to withstand pain

-- (iv) Ability to give birth

-Ans. (ii) Ability to rejuvenate itself
+5 - 1.
+The bleeding bark will heal And from close to the ground Will rise curled green twigs, Miniature boughs - (a) Complete the sentence appropriately.
+The term 'bleeding bark' is unusual because it is an example of three poetic devices such as - Ans. metaphor, personification, and alliteration. - (b) Which quality of the tree does the poet admire as shown in this stanza? - (i) Ability to not die instantly - (ii) Ability to rejuvenate itself - (iii) Ability to withstand pain - (iv) Ability to give birth - Ans. (ii) Ability to rejuvenate itself - (c) State whether the following statement is True or False.